HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 ```

 ### Authorization with SMART Scopes
-SMART Web Messaging enables capabilities that can be authorized via [OAuth scopes], within the `messaging/` category.
-Authorization is at the level of message groups (e.g., `messaging/ui`) rather than specific messages (e.g., `launchActivity`).
-For example, a SMART app that performs dosage adjustments to in-progress orders might request the following scopes:
+SMART Web Messaging enables capabilities that can be authorized via
+[OAuth scopes], within the `messaging/` category.
+Authorization is at the level
+of message groups (e.g., `messaging/ui`) rather than specific messages (e.g.,
+`launchActivity`).
+For example, a SMART app that performs dosage adjustments to
+in-progress orders might request the following scopes:

 * `patient/MedicationRequest.read`: enable access to existing prescribed medications
 * `messaging/scratchpad`: enable access to draft orders (including meds) on the EHR scratchpad
 * `messaging/ui`: enable access to EHR navigation (e.g., to signal when the app is "done")

-At the time of launch, the app receives a `smart_web_messaging_handle` alongside the [OAuth] `access_token`.
-This
+At the time of launch, the app receives a `smart_web_messaging_handle` alongside
-`smart_web_messaging_handle` is used to correlate `postMessage` requests back with the authorization context.
+the [OAuth] `access_token`.
+This `smart_web_messaging_handle` is used to
+correlate `postMessage` requests to the authorization context.
 We define this
-as a distinct parameter from the access token itself because in many app architectures, the access token will
+as a distinct parameter from the access token itself because in many app
-only live server-side, and the `smart_web_messaging_handle` is explicitly designed to be safely pushed up to
+architectures, the access token will only live server-side, and the
+`smart_web_messaging_handle` is explicitly designed to be safely pushed up to
 the browser environment.
-(It confers limited permissions, entirely focued on the Web Messaging interactions
+(It confers limited permissions, and is entirely
-without enabling full REST API access.)
+focused on the Web Messaging interactions without enabling full REST API
+access.)
 A server MAY restrict the use of a single `smart_web_messaging_handle`
-to requests from a single app window, and SHOULD apply logic to expire the handle when appropriate (e.g.,
+to requests from a single app window, and SHOULD apply logic to expire the
-the server might expire the handle when the user session ends).
+handle when appropriate (e.g., the server might expire the handle when the user
+session ends).

 *Note on security goals: We include a `smart_web_messaging_handle` in the request to ensure that a SMART app launch has been completed prior to any SMART Web Messaging API calls.
 Requiring this parameter is part of a defense-in-depth strategoy to mitigate some cross-site-scripting (XSS) attacks.*